“I’m gonna free fall out into nothing. I’m gonna leave this world for a while. And I’m free, free fallin’.” – Tom Petty, Free Fallin’

 And Refugee…well, Refugee got me though the 2016 election.

 Today, on the day of Tom Petty’s passing, I remember every memory he has gifted me with through the sheer force of his music.
-Tom Petty may be gone, and this may seem as another blow dealt by the universe on an already tragic day, albeit a much smaller one, but his mark upon this planet will not be forgotten.
+Tom Petty may be gone, and this may seem as another blow dealt by the universe on an already tragic day, but his mark upon this planet will not be forgotten.
 His music narrates a universally shared struggle, pricks the wounds caused by the common issues we all deal with as humans.
 We coalesce to let songs caress our ears and nurse our wounded hearts and souls.
 We have declared music something worth believing in, a powerful force that rivals any religious faction or chemical substance; a powerful force that transcends death itself.

 Rest in Peace, Tom Petty.
 You will be missed, but never forgotten.